-The primary factors affecting the magnitude of our losses in the various quarters are noted below and include the timing of R&D costs associated with the clinical development program, timing and amount of stock compensation expense and fluctuations in the non-cash change in estimated fair value of derivative warrant liabilities.
+The primary factors affecting the magnitude of our losses in the various quarters are noted below and include the timing of R&D costs associated with the clinical development program, timing and amount of stock compensation expense, and fluctuations in the non-cash change in estimated fair value of derivative warrant liabilities.

-The increase in R&D costs for the three months ended March 31, 2018 and for the quarters in 2017 primarily reflect expenses associated with our AURORA trial, including CRO and drug supply expenses.
+The increase in R&D costs for the three months ended June 30, 2018, was due to ongoing AURORA trial costs and startup costs for the AURORA extension study and the Phase II FSGS and DES trials.
+The increase in R&D costs for the three months ended March 31, 2018, December 31, 2017 and September 30, 2017 primarily reflect expenses associated with our AURORA trial, including CRO and drug supply expenses.

-Corporate, administration and business development costs included non-cash stock-based compensation expense of \$1.33 million for the three months ended March 31, 2018, \$656,000 for the three months ended December 31, 2017, \$795,000 for the three months ended September 30, 2017, \$718,000 for the three months ended June 30, 2017, and \$1.08 million for the three months ended March 31, 2017.
+Corporate, administration and business development costs included non-cash stock-based compensation expense of \$1.26 million for the three months ended June 30, 2018, \$1.33 million for the three months ended March 31, 2018, \$656,000 for the three months ended December 31, 2017, \$795,000 for the three months ended September 30, 2017, \$718,000 for the three months ended June 30, 2017, and \$1.08 million for the three months ended March 31, 2017.
 The three months ended March 31, 2017 also included a provision amount of \$519,000 related to the departure of the former Chief Executive Officer (Charles Rowland) on February 6, 2017.